 61. I struggle to stay motivated.

-62. It’s hard for me to get to know new people.
+62. I find it hard to get to know new people.

 63. I need caffeine.

-64. I find it difficult to think clearly when I am stressed.
+64. I find it difficult to think clearly when I'm stressed.

 65. I struggle to fall asleep.